MaybeStatic/MaybeStatic/README.md

-Hello I am MaybeStatic/Octo and this is most likely a temporary GitHub before I make a proper one
+Hello I am MaybeStatic/Octo and this is most likely a temporary GitHub before I make a proper one, reach me via discord @Octo#1000

 <!---
 MaybeStatic/MaybeStatic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.